 And lastly, try keeping your phone out of the bedroom.
 Find an alarm clock you like (maybe that one in the attic still works) and establish a spot elsewhere in the house to charge your phone.

 4. Break Up with Facebook (But Keep Your Friends)

 To combat time spent on Facebook specifically, we found a great way to make it less addictive: Distil your feed.
 On a desktop browser go to: Account > Settings & Privacy > News Feed Preferences > Unfollow.
 Just go ahead and unfollow all but your closest friends and family — and watch your endless feed become about two or three posts long.
 It’s seriously a game changer.
 To help spread the word, we made this easy way for you to share this tip with others using your profile pic.

-Many Americans shop on Amazon because they carry nearly everything (not everything we make!), and Amazon makes it stupidly easy to check out.
-You can make your online shopping experience almost as easy by updating your credit cards and billing info in a digital wallet app like Google Pay or Apple Pay.
+Many Americans shop on Amazon because they carry nearly everything (though not everything we make!), and their site makes it stupidly easy to check out.
+You can make your online shopping experience elsewhere almost as easy by updating your credit cards and billing info in a digital wallet app like Google Pay or Apple Pay.

 For next-level convenience, download Shop Pay and bask in benefits like instant login and order history for Shopify-based stores (like ours).
 The app also shows at-a-glance shipping status of purchases you’ve made from any shop.
 Bonus: When you checkout with Shop, the delivery of your order is carbon offset!
 And you know we love any life-hack that's also good for Planet Earth.